World's reaction to US weaves solidarity, calls to change

 In authoritarian nations, the unrest became a chance to undermine U.S. criticism of their own situations.
 Iranian state television repeatedly aired images of the U.S. unrest.
 Russia said the United States had systemic human rights problems.

-North Korea's official Rodong Sinmun newspaper on Monday reported about the demonstrations, saying that protesters 'harshly condemned' a white policeman's 'lawless and brutal murder' of a black citizen.
-Three large photos from the Minneapolis Star Tribune, Reuters news agency and Agence France-Presse showed protest scenes from recent days in the city where Floyd was killed.
+North Korea's official Rodong Sinmun newspaper on Monday reported about the demonstrations, saying that protesters "harshly condemned" a white policeman's "lawless and brutal murder" of a black citizen.
+It printed three large photos of protest scenes from recent days in the city where Floyd was killed.

 Follow the AP's latest news about the protests in the U.S. at https://apnews.com/GeorgeFloyd